-The Student Counselling team within Student Advisory & Wellbeing are here to support you with your personal emotional and mental wellbeing Emotional problems can get in the way of your studies and life in general.
+The Wellbeing: Counselling team are here to support you with your personal emotional and mental wellbeing with the aim of helping you achieve the best you can in your academic studies and social experiences.
 If you find yourself having difficulties you may find it helpful to speak to one of our professionally trained counsellors.
 We work to the British Association for Counselling and Psychotherapy (BACP) Ethical Framework for the Counselling Professions and we are a BACP accredited service.

 What we do